Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It was Christmas Eve, and I sat in the living room listening to my uncle playing the piano.

-He’s an older man who has been playing for as long as I can remember.
+He’s an older man who has played for as long as I can remember.

 His fingers easily flew across the keys, but he stopped to rest his hands on his lap every few minutes.